 Man of Vision

 The young Simon Peter was with Jesus when many of the disciples turned away.
 “Will ye also go away?”
 Jesus asked the 12 disciples (John 6:67).
-Outspoken Peter answered on behalf of the group: “Lord, to whom shall we go? thou hast the words of eternal life.
+Outspoken Peter answered: “Lord, to whom shall we go? thou hast the words of eternal life.
 And we believe and are sure that thou art that Christ, the Son of the living God” (verses 68-69).

 People stop walking in God’s way for various reasons, but the real question we must ask—which Peter asked—is: Who has the words of eternal life?
-Peter had a firm understanding of his purpose: to be born into God’s Family as an immortal spirit being.
+Peter firmly understood his purpose: to be born into God’s Family as an immortal spirit being.

-Many young people in God’s Church knew where to find “the words of eternal life,” and they knew they couldn’t find them anywhere else.
+Many young people in God’s Church have known where to find “the words of eternal life,” and knew they couldn’t find them anywhere else.
 They have grown up as strong fixtures in God’s Family.
 You can have the same kind of positive vision for the future!

 Peter’s love for the vision grew exponentially stronger when Christ gave him a glimpse of the coming World Tomorrow.
 This can be found in Matthew 16:28 through chapter 17:8.
-You can read how this vision thrilled Peter!
+This vision thrilled Peter!
 Later, it stirred him to write more powerfully about this future—and motivated him even to die for this cause.

-Notice also the pre-conversion Peter in this account: He was so excited about the World Tomorrow that he was ready to start building a place for Moses and Elijah to live (verse 4)!
+Notice also the pre-conversion Peter in this account: He was so excited about the World Tomorrow that he was ready to start building a place for Moses and Elijah to live (Matthew 17:4)!
 He was deeply moved by this vision because his mind had already been focused on God’s coming Kingdom.

-Does the vision of the World Tomorrow motivate you this way?
-Are you ready to start building it now?
-You can start building it in the way you live, the environment you create in your home, and the relationships you build with others.
-The character you develop will flow right on into the World Tomorrow.
+Let the vision of the World Tomorrow motivate you!
+You can start building it even now in the way you live, the environment you create in your home, and the relationships you build with others.
+The character you develop will flow right into the World Tomorrow.

 Stronger Vision to Come

 After receiving the indwelling power of the Holy Spirit, Peter’s vision of the future became even stronger.
-That vision would be the heart of his leadership as the Church’s chief apostle.
+That vision fueled his leadership as the Church’s chief apostle.

-In his first epistle, Peter wrote, “Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope [“a living hope”—rsv] by the resurrection of Jesus Christ from the dead” (1 Peter 1:3).
+In his first epistle, Peter wrote, “Blessed be the God and Father of our Lord Jesus Christ.
+By his great mercy we have been born anew to a living hope through the resurrection of Jesus Christ from the dead” (1 Peter 1:3, Revised Standard Version).

 This was a “living hope” to Peter—rooted in the fact that because Christ was resurrected to eternal life, we can be too (see 1 Corinthians 15:13-18).
 Those begotten by God’s Holy Spirit are destined to be resurrected to real life.
 That’s real hope!

 “Peter was about to be martyred when he wrote his epistles.
 Then he was the epitome of hope.
 What a turnaround!
-Few—if any—of Christ’s disciples have ever had more hope.
-No matter how hopeless you may think it is, wait on Christ and He will turn it around! … But we must be patient to find that hope.
-We must follow Peter’s example and it will reward us with the most ecstatic hope man’s mind could ever imagine! … We need what Peter had” (The Epistles of Peter—A Living Hope).
+Few—if any—of Christ’s disciples have ever had more hope. … No matter how hopeless you may think it is, wait on Christ and He will turn it around! … But we must be patient to find that hope.
+We must follow Peter’s example and it will reward us with the most ecstatic hope man’s mind could ever imagine! … We need what Peter had” (ibid).

 Look at these other inspiring statements from Peter!
 As he was about to die, he expressed it in terms of “shortly I must put off this my tabernacle” (2 Peter 1:14).
 He was about to be executed brutally, and he viewed it as simply putting off this fleshly “tabernacle” and putting on immortality.